quocan91tc/FindM/README.md

 3. The structure of the command:
     `python findM.py  -s 'species name' -g 'path/to/file.gff' -f 'path/to/file.fasta' -t 'fasta output type'`
-- The option `-t` that let you choose the format of fasta file that you want to get: DNA sequences `'dna'` or Acide Amine `''protein` sequences or Both `'both'`.
+- The option `-t` that let you choose the format of fasta file that you want to get: DNA sequences `'dna'` or Acide Amine `'protein'` sequences or Both `'both'`.
 Kindly replace those word right after the -t option.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This tool was created by Tran Quoc An Truong ([LinkedIn](https://www.linkedin.com/in/tran-quoc-an-truong/)).